-The Ontario Pharmaceutical Association, in cooperation with Stewardship Ontario, announced on July 1, 2010 a locally based Take Back program through local pharmacies.
 You can now safely dispose of your unused and expired prescription and non-prescription medications at your local pharmacy counter as well as at the Region of Durham Waste Management Facilities.
 Bringing medications back to the pharmacist under the Take It Back program makes it both convenient and safe.
 Residents are encouraged to think before they throw and keep hazardous waste out of the environment.

 How can I dispose of automotive waste properly?